StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 Construct data in memory and load data into the StarRocks table.

+1. You can write the spark job using scala or python

-1. Write the following scala code snippet in `spark-shell`:
+   For scala, run the following codes in `spark-shell`:

     ```Scala
     // 1.
 Create a DataFrame from a sequence.